 In general, using recycled nylon has many benefits over standard nylon: it helps reduce our dependence on petroleum and allows us to discharge less waste, contributing to a reduction in toxic emissions from incinerators that would otherwise be needed for waste disposal.

 As of summer 2015, more than 30% of our swimwear collection includes recycled nylon.
 We plan to continue increasing this number.

 Our supplier ‘framas’ has developed a new sustainable material to be used in the heel counters of adidas footwear products.
 The heel counter is a little insert in the heel area of the shoe; it is rigid so that it supports and stabilises the wearer’s heel inside the shoe.
 It is not possible to see the heel counter though; it's internal and covered on both sides by material.

 The new heel counter, called Framaprene® ECO, contains more than 50% recycled content made of old food packaging.

-Overall, since spring/summer 2014, ‘framas’ is now producing 110 million pairs of heel counters a year for the adidas Group, which means that each year they divert 1,500 tonnes of polystyrene waste from landfill sites.
+Overall, since spring/summer 2014, ‘framas’ is now producing 110 million pairs of heel counters a year for adidas, which means that each year they divert 1,500 tonnes of polystyrene waste from landfill sites.

-The adidas Group uses processed leather material primarily in footwear products.
+adidas uses processed leather material primarily in footwear products.
 Various environmental impacts occur at the different stages in the leather supply chain.
-For example, extended cattle ranching can cause deforestation, and tanning uses significant quantities of water and chemicals.
-The adidas Group takes steps to address these impacts through active participation in the BLC Leather Working Group which has developed stringent standards and audit protocols and checks compliance through independent monitoring of tannery sites
+For example, extended cattle ranching can cause deforestation, and tanning uses significant quantities of water and chemicals. adidas takes steps to address these impacts through active participation in the BLC Leather Working Group which has developed stringent standards and audit protocols and checks compliance through independent monitoring of tannery sites